30 FAQs about divorce settlements.

 However, if your spouse is being unreasonable, you may want to apply to the court to resolve the dispute rather than simply allowing negotiations to drag on indefinitely.
 Take advice on the best way to approach this.

 In any case, once you have reached agreement you should ask the court for a consent order.
+You may require legal advice to prepare this document.

 15. How long will it take to sort out our divorce and financial settlement?